-SEOUL, South Korea (AP) -- The security summit that began here Monday was supposed to be an opportunity for President Barack Obama and other leaders to find ways to keep nuclear material away from terrorists.
+SEOUL, South Korea (AP) -- The security summit opening Monday was supposed to be an opportunity for President Barack Obama and other leaders to find ways to keep nuclear material away from terrorists.
 So far, North Korea has upstaged that agenda.

 And that may be just what Pyongyang intended.

-Several of the heads of state meeting in Seoul have criticized the North's surprise announcement 10 days ago that it plans to blast a satellite into space next month aboard a long-range rocket -- a launch that Obama's government views as cover for nuclear missile development.
+Several of the heads of state gathered in Seoul for the two-day summit have criticized the North's surprise announcement 10 days ago that it plans to blast a satellite into space next month aboard a long-range rocket -- a launch that Obama's government views as cover for nuclear missile development.

 Obama urged North Korean leaders to abandon their rocket plan or risk jeopardizing their country's future and thwarting a recent U.S. pledge of food aid in return for nuclear and missile test moratoriums -- considered a breakthrough after years of deadlock.
 South Korean President Lee Myung-bak's government warned it might shoot down parts of the rocket if it violates South Korean air space.